artemisa-mx/gitutor/README.md

 In order to use gitutor without any dependencies version conflicts we recommend installing it using pipx.

 Pipx creates a virtual environment for your package and exposes its entry point so you can run gitutor from anywhere.
-Install pipx and make sure the $PATH is correctly configured
+To install pipx and configure the $PATH run the following commands:

     $ python3 -m pip install --user pipx
     $ pipx ensurepath